Yongbeom-Kim/tts.yongbeom.com/README.md

 ## Mistakes & Regrets
+### `tts` is a misnomer
+I made a mistake and accidentally named this project `tts.yongbeom.com`.
+But this is a misnomer since this project is actually a `speech-to-text` project.
+I should have named it `stt.yongbeom.com`.
+Oops.

 ### Terraform as deployment tool
 Prior to this project, I looked at everyone saying "Don't use Terraform as a deployment tool" and thought "what's the issue?".
 I now understand the issue.